 Highlight sections of texts and show them to your English teacher or a native speaker friend.
 Tell the teacher what you think the writer is trying to achieve.
 If you are in Mongolia or somewhere with no native English speakers for millions of miles, there are online communities where people will help you.
 Try r/English on Reddit.

 CPE Use of English Tips

-- You'll recognise parts 1, 2, and 4 as harder versions of what you did at CAE.
+You'll recognise everything as harder versions of what you did at CAE.
 All the tips on this site still apply, though you'll need to develop more strategies of your own since I don't really cover C2 stuff here.

 CPE Writing Tips

-- The main differences with CAE is that you have 2 hours and have to write 300-350 words - that's going to be quite exhausting if you don't practice.
+The main differences with CAE is that you have 90 mins to write 520-600 words - that's going to be quite exhausting if you don't practice.
 You really need to write on a regular basis.

 CPE Listening Tips

-- The first 3 parts are just like in CAE - but tougher, faster - perhaps with accents you're not used to hearing.
+The 4 parts are just like in CAE - but tougher, faster - perhaps with accents you're not used to hearing.
 Can you guess what my advice will be?
 Listen to English all the time!
 Different topics, different voices.